Wellbeing with Cecil Hills High School – What works best podcast

 This podcast was originally published 14 September 2020.

 This podcast is part of an eight-part series.
-In this podcast, Mark Scott, Secretary of the NSW Department of Education, speaks with Cecil Hills High School Principal, Mark Sutton, about how every student is known, valued and cared for in a large, comprehensive high school.
+In this podcast, Mark Scott, former Secretary of the NSW Department of Education, speaks with Cecil Hills High School Principal, Mark Sutton, about how every student is known, valued and cared for in a large, comprehensive high school.
 Students give insights into some of the ways their school supports student wellbeing.

 Intro: Welcome to a special CESE podcast series on the ‘What works best: 2020 update’.
 For eight exclusive episodes join the Secretary of the NSW Department of Education, Mark Scott, as he speaks with schools and students, like me, about effective teaching practices that support student academic achievements.
 This week’s topic is on wellbeing with Cecil Hills High School.